FiXato/Plexodus-Tools/readme.md

 # CLI tool to archive Google+ Comments frame for Blogger blogs

+## Requirements
+The scripts in this repository rely heavily on a variety of CLI utilities, and services:

-This tool uses `jq`, `sed`, `curl`, Blogger API V3 (you'll need to get an API key from https://developers.google.com/blogger/docs/3.0/using#APIKey), Google Plus API (you'll need an API key from https://developers.google.com/+/web/api/rest/oauth#apikey) and the Google+ web integration API to store the frame of Google+ comments locally for a Blogger blog with Google+ comments enabled.
+This tool uses `jq`, `sed`, `curl`, ,  and the Google+ web integration API to store the frame of Google+ comments locally for a Blogger blog with Google+ comments enabled.

-The scripts rely on the following ENV variables to be set:
+### API access

+#### Blogger API V3
+I use Blogger's official API to retrieve the Blog#id based on the Blog's URL, as well as to retrieve all blog post URLs based on the Blog#id.

+* Blogger API V3 requires an API key.
+You can find [official developers.google.com instructions](https://developers.google.com/blogger/docs/3.0/using#APIKey) on how to request an API key from: https://developers.google.com/blogger/docs/3.0/using#APIKey
-* `BLOGGER_APIKEY` for your Blogger v3 API key:  `export BLOGGER_APIKEY=aBcDEfGhIJKlMNoPQr283Z`
+* You also need to set the `BLOGGER_APIKEY` ENVironment variable for your Blogger v3 API key:  `export BLOGGER_APIKEY=aBcDEfGhIJKlMNoPQr283Z`

+#### Google+ API
+I use the official Google Plus API to retrieve the top level posts (`Activities`, as they are called in the API) used in the Google+ Comments for Blogger widget, as well as their `Comments` resources.

+* Google+ `Activities` and `Comments` API endpoints require an API key (or OAuth workflow).
+You can find [official developers.google.com instructions](https://developers.google.com/+/web/api/rest/oauth#apikey) on how to request an API key from: https://developers.google.com/+/web/api/rest/oauth#apikey
-* `GPLUS_APIKEY` for your Google Plus API key:  `export GPLUS_APIKEY=Z382rQPoNMlKJIhGfEDc_Ba`
+* You also need to set the `GPLUS_APIKEY` ENVironment variable for your Google Plus API key:  `export GPLUS_APIKEY=Z382rQPoNMlKJIhGfEDc_Ba`

-(These above key values are obviously a example one; you need to replace them with your own actual keys.)
+(These above key values are obviously example ones; you'll need to replace them with your own actual keys.)

+### grep
+`grep` is a CLI tool for regular expression-based filtering of files and data.
+Since the BSD version of grep that comes with macOS is rather limited, please install GNU grep instead.
+Not sure if it's through `brew install grep` or `brew install gnu-grep`.

+Once installed on macOS, you should have access to GNU's version of grep via the `g`-prefix: `ggrep`.
+The scripts in this repository will automatically use `ggrep` rather than `grep` if they find it available on your system.

-## sed
+### sed
 `sed` the Stream EDitor is used for regular expression substitution.
-Since the BSD version of sed that comes with macOS is rather limited, you might need to install GNU sed instead with `brew install gsed` and replace calls to `sed` with `gsed`
+Since the BSD version of sed that comes with macOS is rather limited, you will likely need to install GNU sed instead with `brew install gsed` and replace calls to `sed` with `gsed`

+Once installed on macOS, you should have access to GNU's version of sed via the `g`-prefix: `gsed`.
+The scripts in this repository will automatically use `gsed` rather than `sed` if they find it available on your system.

-## curl
+### curl
 `curl` is a CLI tool for retrieving online resources.
-Here I use it to send HTTP GET requests to the APIs.
+For the tools in this project, I use it to send HTTP GET requests to the APIs.

-## jq
+### jq
 `jq` is an excellent CLI tool for parsing and filtering JSON: https://stedolan.github.io/jq/

-It can be downloaded from its website, or through your package manager.
+It can be downloaded from its [website](https://stedolan.github.io/jq/), or through your package manager (for instance on macOS through `brew install jq`).

 ## Usage: